rachelhayesharb/rachelhayesharb.github.io/students.md

 ---
 [Learn about current students in the Speech Acquisition Lab.](https://speechlab.utah.edu)

 Are you interested in joining the Speech Acquisition Lab at the University of Utah?
-[Prospective graduate students](https://sites.google.com/view/speech-acquisition-lab/study-multilingual-phonology-at-the-u?authuser=0)|[Current University of Utah students](https://sites.google.com/view/speech-acquisition-lab/join-the-lab?authuser=0)
+[Prospective graduate students](https://sites.google.com/view/speech-acquisition-lab/study-multilingual-phonology-at-the-u?authuser=0) - [Current University of Utah students](https://sites.google.com/view/speech-acquisition-lab/join-the-lab?authuser=0)

-[Current University of Utah students interested in getting involved?

 ## Student Theses